xorxyz/kernelquest/README.md

-# The Xor Framework
+# Kernel Quest

-> run a broken system manually while defending it against impossible odds
+> Run a broken system manually while defending it against impossible odds

-This is the main source code repository for [Xor](https://xor.xyz).
+This is the main source code repository for [Kernel Quest](https://kernel.quest).
 It contains the JIT compiler, interpreter, standard library, web app, game engine, and documentation.

 # Getting started